Butterworth Squadron: Capture of Jackal and Prince Lee Boo

-With Kalanikupule, his wife and four of their attendants confined in Jackal's cabin, Jackal and Prince Lee Boo sailed for Hawai'i, releasing Kalanikupule, his wife and one attendant in a canoe as they passed Diamond Head at daybreak.
+With Kalanikūpule, his wife and four of their attendants confined in Jackal's cabin, Jackal and Prince Lee Boo sailed for Hawaiʻi, releasing Kalanikūpule, his wife and one attendant in a canoe as they passed Diamond Head at daybreak.

-When they arrived at Hawai'i, Lamport and Bonallack informed John Young and Kamehameha of Kalanikupule's invasion plans, and of their intentions "to proceed immediately to China as our distressed situation will not allow us to proceed around Cape Horn."
-They were able to trade for provisions, handing over Kalanikupule's arms and ammunition as payment.
+When they arrived at Hawaiʻi, Lamport and Bonallack informed John Young and Kamehameha of Kalanikūpule's invasion plans, and of their intentions "to proceed immediately to China as our distressed situation will not allow us to proceed around Cape Horn."
+They were able to trade for provisions, handing over Kalanikūpule's arms and ammunition as payment.

-Conclusion of the Voyage
+Conclusion of the voyage

 Jackal and Prince Lee Boo arrived in China, and are reported to have been sold there.
 Prince Lee Boo is last listed in Lloyd's Register for 1794.

 Several of the crew of Jackal and Prince Lee Boo remained in the Pacific, notably Capt.
 Alexander Stewart and John Harbottle, who had both been officers in the Butterworth squadron and became prominent officers in the navy of the Kingdom of Hawaii.
-Stewart had left Jackal in Macao in 1793, returning to Hawai'i to marry, probably in 1795.
+Stewart had left Jackal in Macao in 1793, returning to Hawaiʻi to marry, probably in 1795.
 Harbottle later sailed on the ship Nautilus and was severely injured when the crew was attacked in Formosa, reportedly in retaliation for earlier depredations by Capt.
 Brown when the Butterworth squadron visited the island in 1793.

 Butterworth successfully returned to England on 3 February 1795, with Sharpe, master.
 She was carrying 85 tuns of whale oil and 17500 seal skins.
 She then made several more whaling voyages.
 Lloyd's List reported that Butterworth, Folger, master, had been lost on 13 July 1802 off St. Jago, while outbound to the Southern Fisheries.
 One man was drowned, but the rest of the crew were saved and returned to Portsmouth.